jerryhgladinet/newdocs/admin/new_admin/client_downloads.rst

 Desktop Clients
 ---------------

 Provide download links for Windows and Mac clients.
-You can generate custom installers that are pre‑configured for your cluster, and hide links for specific operating systems if they are not supported.
+You can generate custom installers that are pre‑configured for your cluster, and hide links for specific operating systems if they are not suppor

+ed.

 Mobile Apps
 -----------